Classification of finite-dimensional Lie superalgebras whose even part is a three-dimensional simple Lie algebra over a field of characteristic not two or three: Lie superalgebras with three-dimensional simple even part

 \begin{itemize} \item If $k$ is of characteristic three, the definition of a Lie superalgebra $\gg=\gg_0 \oplus \gg_1$ is usually modified by adding the property

 to those of Definition \ref{def LSA}.
 We will give a counter-example to Theorem \ref{classification LSA alg clos} with this definition of a Lie superalgebra in characteristic three.

 \item If $k$ is of characteristic two, the definition of a Lie superalgebra is also usually modified, see \cite{LEB}.
 In this characteristic there are many reasons for which our proof totally fails.
 The most important of these, is that $\sl(2,k)$ is nilpotent, not simple.
 On the other hand, an analogue of $\osp_k(1|2)$ can be defined (see Remark 2.2.1 in \cite{BLLS14}) and the Lie superalgebra of Definition \ref{def dbl} can also be defined.
 In characteristic two, there are counter-examples to Theorem \ref{classification LSA alg clos} (see below).
-However, there are still three-dimensional simple Lie algebras and to the best of our knowledge, there is no counter-example to Theorem \ref{thm final} (with $\osp_k(1|2)\oplus \mathcal{Z}(\gg)$ removed from the statement). \end{itemize}
+However, there are still three-dimensional simple Lie algebras and to the best of our knowledge, there is no counter-example to Theorem \ref{thm final} (with $\osp_k(1|2)\oplus \mathcal{Z}(\gg)$ removed from the statement). \end{itemize} \begin{ex} Suppose that $char(k)=3$ and let $\lbrace E,H,F \rbrace$ be an $\sl(2,k)$-triple.
+Let $V$ be a three-dimensional vector space with a basis $\lbrace e_0,e_1,v \rbrace$.
+We define a representation $\rho : \sl(2,k) \rightarrow {\rm End(V)}$ by: